-Involved in centenarian’s studies since 1992 he is active member of the International Database on Longevity (IDL) and the International Centenarian Consortium (ICC).
-He validated the age of numerous supercentenarians including Antonio Todde, Johan Riudavets and Emma Moreno, each of them holding the Guinness record of longevity.
+Involved in centenarian studies since 1992 he is an active member of the International Database on Longevity (IDL) and the International Centenarian Consortium (ICC).
+He validated the age of numerous supercentenarians including Antonio Todde, Johan Riudavets, and Emma Moreno, each of them holding the Guinness World Record of longevity.
 He also invalidated the age of numerous others including the famous supercentenarians of the Caucasus.

 “Your presentation was a massive hit and everyone talked about it afterwards.
 Your message is resonating loud and clear.”